Text-Based Personas for Simulating User Privacy Decisions: Evaluation

 The first set of experiments investigates whether synthetic personas can predict responses to unseen questions drawn from the same surveys at both the individual and population levels.

 \paragraph{Experiment Setup}

-We parse each study and represent it as the dataset matrix defined in Sec.~\ref{sec:problem}.
+We represent each study as the dataset matrix defined in Section~\ref{sec:problem}.
 The first set of experiments does not distinguish between attitude and behavioral questions.
-Instead, we randomly split the response set for each user into two subsets: a generation set (80\%) and an evaluation set (20\%).
+We randomly split the response set for each user into two subsets: a generation set (80\%) and an evaluation set (20\%).
+There is no overlap between the questions used to generate the persona and those used to evaluate it.
 We use Gemini 3.0 Flash (temperature = 1.5) to synthesize narratives and Gemini 2.5 Flash-Lite (temperature = 0) for prediction.
 The optimization parameters are $B=5$ personas per iteration and $I=3$ iterations.
 In this evaluation, we use the basic persona generation template (Appendix~\ref{appendix:generation_prompts}) to synthesize, and the basic prediction template (Appendix~\ref{appendix:prediction_prompts}) to apply the personas.

-As questions are randomly distributed between generation and evaluation sets per individual, the set of respondents evaluating any specific question varies.
-Thus, to compute population-level metrics, we aggregate the simulated answers per unique evaluation question to construct a predicted distribution.
-We then compute the TVComplement between the predicted distribution and the ground-truth distribution for that specific subset of respondents.
+To compute population-level metrics, we aggregate the simulated answers per unique evaluation question to construct a predicted distribution.
+We then compute the TVComplement between the predicted distribution and the ground-truth distribution for the specific subset of respondents who answered the question.
 We report the average across all questions.
 Finally, we evaluate the text-based personas against two prompting strategies: \textit{raw examples} and \textit{internal LLM baseline}.
 The raw examples strategy refers to using the survey question-answer sets verbatim as the privacy persona.
 The internal LLM baseline approach instructs the LLM to apply standard privacy norms without any personalization (see Appendix~\ref{appendix:prediction_prompts} for exact prompts).
-We report the individual-level accuracy ($acc_S$) and population-level metric ($1-TVD$) as defined in Sec.~\ref{sec:problem}.
+We report the individual-level accuracy ($acc_S$) and population-level metric ($1-TVD$) as defined in Section~\ref{sec:problem}.

 \paragraph{Results} Fig.~\ref{fig:set1_main_result} shows the individual-level and population-level performance of the text-based personas on the five datasets.
 Error bars represent 95\% confidence intervals obtained through bootstrapping the results 1,000 times with replacement.
 We highlight key takeaways while deferring detailed metrics to Appendix~\ref{appendix:detailed-results}.